Aleph-Alpha/std/docs/v1/logger.md

     // ServiceName is the name of the service that is logging messages.
     // This value is used to populate the "service" field in log entries.
     ServiceName string

+    // CallerSkip controls the number of stack frames to skip when reporting the caller.
+    // This is useful when you have wrapper layers around the logger.
+    //
+    // Guidelines for setting CallerSkip:
+    //   - 1 (default): Use when calling std logger directly from your code
+    //   - 2: Use when you have one additional wrapper layer (e.g., service-specific logger wrapper)
+    //   - 3+: Use when you have multiple wrapper layers
+    //
+    // Example call stack with CallerSkip=2:
+    //   Your business logic (this will be reported as caller) ✓
+    //   └─> Your service wrapper calls std logger
+    //       └─> std logger calls zap (skipped)
+    //           └─> zap logs (skipped)
+    //
+    // If not set or set to 0, defaults to 1.
+    CallerSkip int `yaml:"caller_skip" envconfig:"LOGGER_CALLER_SKIP"`
 }
 ```